kitctf/www/_posts/2023-01-08-rwctf2023-happycard.md

 [Real World CTF 2023](https://realworldctf.com/challenge) was a jeopardy-style capture-the-flag event.
 We participated as part of the [Sauercloud](https://ctftime.org/team/54748) CTF-team.

-## How solve?
-Where exploit?
+## How Solve?
+Where Exploit?

 - Google for java card stuff
 - Find [some usable tooling to build your own applets](https://github.com/martinpaljak/ant-javacard)
-- Enable eeprom dumping in cref (`-o /upload/eeprom`)
+- Enable EEPROM dumping in cref (`-o /upload/eeprom`)
 - Stumble upon [Sergei Volokitin's Master's Thesis](https://www.ru.nl/publish/pages/769526/sergei_volokitin.pdf) for an overview of vulnerabilities
-    - Try multiple, but be caught by byte code verification / type checking
+    - Try multiple, but be caught by byte code verification/type checking
 - Stumble upon [PhiAttack](https://cardis2021.its.uni-luebeck.de/papers/CARDIS2021_Dubreuil.pdf)
     - Needs older sdk
     - Implement simple type confusion between `Object` and `byte[]`
 - Be confused why some casts work and others don't
     - reverse cref `__saload` and `__baload` read checks
 - Use type confusion to cast an `Object` to a `byte[]` array with arbitrary length
-- Read eeprom data using (now no longer) out-of-bounds read on `byte[]`
+- Read EEPROM data using (now no longer) out-of-bounds read on `byte[]`
 - Read flag 🍉